-In early 2023, I became CEO of AF Blakemore and Son, one of the UK's largest privately-owned businesses, retailing and distributing food and drink.
-We are one of 5 shareholders of the SPAR convenience brand in the UK which means I also sit on the SPAR UK board.
-Alongside SPAR, Blakemore's own Philpotts fresh food stores and we are franchise and distribution partners for Greggs, Subway, Moto, Marston's, and many independent retailers.

-I'm also a non-executive director at Hammerson plc, who own iconic retail destinations including the Bull Ring, Cabot Circus and Dundrum.
-I sit on their Remuneration and Nomination Committees and I'm NED for colleague engagement.
+n early 2023, I became CEO of AF Blakemore and Sons, one of the UK's largest privately owned businesses retailing and distributing food and drink.
+We are one of the owners of the Spar convenience brand in UK which means I sit on the Spar UK board and audit committee.
+Alongside Spar, Blakemore's also own Philpotts, and we are franchise and distribution partners for Greggs, Subway, Moto, Marston's, and many independent retailers.
+I've also been non-executive director at Hammerson plc, for 4.5 years.
+A FTSE REIT, they own iconic retail locations including Bull Ring, Cabot Circus and Dundrum.
+I sit on their RemCo, NomCo and I'm NED for colleague engagement.

-Before my current role, I spent over 6 years at ODEON Cinemas Group as Managing Director UK & Ireland, and Commercial Officer for Europe, transforming the business and overseeing revenue growth across nine markets, sitting on the boards of Digital Cinema Media and the UK Cinema Association.
-Before ODEON, I was a Global Board Director at Costa Coffee, having previously built significant depth and breadth of experience in branded consumer goods holding Commercial and Marketing positions at Associated British Foods, Cadbury-Schweppes, and PepsiCo.

-Home is Bedfordshire with my husband, two older sons and dog.
+Before this, I spent 6.5 years at ODEON Cinemas Group as Managing Director UK & Ireland, and Commercial Officer for Europe, transforming their business and overseeing revenue growth across nine markets, sitting on the boards of Digital Cinema Media and the UK Cinema Association.
+Before joining ODEON, I was a Global Board Director at Costa Coffee, having previously built significant depth and breadth of experience in branded consumer goods holding senior Commercial and Marketing positions at Associated British Foods, Cadbury-Schweppes, and PepsiCo.
+Home is Bedfordshire with my husband, two sons and dog.
 I love running and food.